- Search The Registry

 William Clay Sr.

-*William Clay Sr. was born on this date 1931.
+*William Clay Sr. was born on this date in 1931.
 He is a retired Black politician.

 William Lacy Clay Sr. was born in St. Louis, Missouri, the son of Luella S. (Hyatt) and Irving Charles Clay.
 He graduated from Saint Louis University.
-Clay served in the United States Army from 1953 to 1955, and he was a St. Louis alderman from 1959 to 1964.
+Clay served in the United States Army from 1953 to 1955 and was a St. Louis alderman from 1959 to 1964.
 Clay served 105 days in jail for participating in a Civil Rights demonstration in 1963.
-Prior to entering Congress, Clay held jobs first as a real estate broker and later as a labor coordinator.
+Before entering Congress, Clay held jobs first as a real estate broker and later as a labor coordinator.